GoHorse GFX

 old spirit in them.

-This is to say, they have a lot of baggage
+This is to say, they have a lot of baggage: companies

 like this have done all kinds of deals, survived (or at least partially)